 All Combined Authority employees and members should be subject to a formal Code of Conduct.
-A member's code of conduct has been adopted by the Authority, which forms part of the Authority's Constitution.
+Employees sign a code of conduct form which includes a commitment to declare interests and conflicts.
+A Member's code of conduct has been adopted by the Authority, which forms part of the Authority's Constitution, and an officers code of conduct has been developed.